Just diagnosed with Hepatitis C?

 It is unlikely.
 This is a very slow disease and can take as long as 15 to 25 years before it starts to cause significant damage.
 It tends to remain silent in your body without doing any harm all this while.

 The best thing you can do for your liver is to give up drinking alcohol completely.
 The next best thing is to reduce your intake.
-Whichever you decide to do you may be able to do it alone or you may need help.
+Whichever you decide to do, you may be able to do it alone or you may need help.

-The incidence of hepatitis C among people who are heavy consumers of alcohol (for example men that consume 4-5 alcoholic drinks a day) is very high and well known.
+The incidence of hepatitis C among people who are heavy consumers of alcohol (for example, men that consume 4-5 alcoholic drinks a day) is very high and well known.

 How serious is Hep C?

 Hepatitis C is a serious disease but it is treatable.
 (Many other diseases like diabetes or high blood pressure are serious.)
-Rather than getting panic, it is wise to understand treatment modalities and opt for a suitable one.
+Rather than getting panicky, it is wise to understand treatment modalities and opt for a suitable one.

-If this stage is severer, there may be a range of physical changes because of the affection of the liver, veins belonging to the liver, vomiting of blood, jaundice, debilitated health.
+If this stage is severer, there may be a range of physical changes because of the affection of the liver, veins belonging to the liver, vomiting of blood, jaundice, and debilitated health.

 Some people will never develop significant liver damage, even if not treated.